Past Participles

 Some examples:

-with a form of the verb estar to take about the condition of something.
+with a form of the verb estar to talk about the condition of something.

 El